-Also, the CIP identifies the facility operating costs, program operating costs and operating revenues associated with each approved capital project.
+The CIP also identifies the facility operating costs, program operating costs and operating revenues associated with each approved capital project.
 Funding for capital facility operating requirements is included when and where needed in the operating budgets for the appropriate agencies consistent with costs projected in the CIP.

-A summary of the CIP is also included in the Debt/Capital Improvements Program section of the budget document.
+A summary of the CIP is also included in the Debt/Capital Improvement Program section of the budget document.